xoopscube/legacy/README.md

 License
 ====

-###XOOPS Cube License
+###XOOPS Cube

-XOOPS Cube was started from scratch, and the XOOPS Cube Core source code released under the BSD licence.
+XOOPS Cube was started from scratch and the XOOPS Cube Core source code is released under the BSD licence.

-###XOOPS Cube Legacy License
+###XOOPS Cube Legacy

 XOOPS Cube Legacy source code which is one of base modules to ensure compatibility with old versions of Xoops 2 is released under a GPL licence.